by Richard Johnson

-Group Practice: You can experience group meditation in our mindfulness classes and there are meditation groups meeting regularly in the Northwest - see our Community page for some suggestions.
+Group Practice: You can experience group meditation in our mindfulness classes.
+There are also meditation groups meeting regularly in the Northwest — try a web search for your region.
 You may find that your formal and informal practice are aided by joining one of these groups.
-You might also be able to join together with friends and form a simple practice group of your own also.
+You might also be able to join together with friends and form a simple practice group of your own.

 Levels of Practice

-Platinum: daily formal practice 20 or more minutes, and informal practice, and weekly group practice.
+Platinum: Daily formal practice of 20 or more minutes, plus informal practice and weekly group practice.

-Gold: daily formal practice of 5-15 minutes, and informal practice.
+Gold: Daily formal practice of 5-15 minutes plus informal practice.

-Silver: daily formal practice for a few minutes, and some informal practice.
+Silver: Daily formal practice for a few minutes plus some informal practice.

 Putting together your own practice

 Wishing you well as you come up with what works for you, and reminding you that we change over time.
-Just be open, and who knows what the future will offer you?
+Just be open.
+Who knows what the future will offer you?